helenmurugan/Future-Fuels/README.md

     * Subsequent versions of this site will include case studies/testimonials from existing clients.

 ## Testing
-* The site has been tested and works in different browsers: Chrome, Microsoft Edge and Safari.
+* The site has been tested and works well in different browsers: Chrome, Microsoft Edge and Safari.
 * DevTools device toolbar was used to ensure the site is fully responsive and looks good across different screen sizes.
 * Media queries were added to the following features, where I could see features becoming squashed as the screen size got smaller.
 I have tested that features are all readable and easy to understand.
     * Navigation menu (hamburger appears at 1299px and below and page title navigation links are hidden).
     * Width of headings, images and paragraphs is increased for smaller screen sizes (incrementally at 1299 px and 700 px and below).
     * Font size for all text is reduced for screen sizes at 700px and below.
     * Flexbox is reduced to two columns for screen sizes at 700px and below.
-* The form has been tested and
+* The form has been tested and requires inputs in all fields, except for the message textarea which is optional.
+The email address field will only accept an email address.
+The contact number field will accept numbers of a minimum length of 11 digits.
+The submit button works and links to a thanks.html page, thanking the user for getting in touch.